 If you have experienced the “joy” of interview audits, these types of audits are a welcome gift when they hit your desk!
 They are done asynchronously at your own pace; while they will come with a requested due date, you can take the time needed to research company material, confer with colleagues, and affirm your responses without having an auditor sitting across the table with pen expecting to take what you say as authoritative gospel.

-Download Tom's full interview below to learn more of his expert tips on the Quality Audit Process, including:
+Download Tom's full interview below to learn more of his expert tips on Quality Audit Best Practices, including:

 - Types of 3rd party quality audit formats you can expect